 What you may not like

-The length guards need to be positioned carefully over the blades to ensure they sit square over it.
-It can be tricky at first but becomes easier as you get used to it.
+The length guards need to be positioned carefully over the blades to ensure they sit square over it – tricky at first, but people generally get used to it.

 As always, I’ll start by talking about my favorite feature.
-With the Panasonic GB40-S, it’s definitely the feel.
-The ergonomic, rubberized grip is just so easy on the palm.
+With the Panasonic GB40-S, it’s the feel.
+The ergonomic, rubberized grip is easy on the palm.

 When it comes to trimming short beards, dexterity and maneuverability are important.
 Your hands will not ache.